evenyosua18/template-project-structure/README.md

 - output can be a grpc, rest, graphql, consumer, scheduler, and many more
 - there is a builder which will adjust the data for the chosen output

 ** in this example is using grpc as the output.
-I suggest if you need more than one output, create a gateway
+I suggest if you need more than one output, create a gateway and run separately

 #### Domain
 - consist of entity and repository